The Winelands, South Africa

 From Babylonstoren wander through the farm’s extensive fruit orchards and vineyards or accompany the duck herd as they wander through the farm harvesting snails.
 There are seven different hiking trails extending across the property.
 Alternatively, borrow a bike and cycle through the vineyards, around the dams and koppie.
 The spa at Babylonstoren is like no other, with fresh herbs picked each morning for use in the Spa's daily rituals, and a steam room, sauna, heated jet pool and cold plunge pool to relax in before having a nibble on some ripe and delicious food and sipping fresh juices in the bamboo garden.

 Babylonstoren accommodation consists of 22 rooms in converted Cape Dutch farm buildings.
 There are three en-suite one-bedroom guest cottages and four en-suite two bedroom guest cottages which are ideal for families.
 All the cottages have under-floor heating and most have fireplaces.

 There are nine one-bedroom farmhouse suites, each offering plush four-poster beds, spacious bathrooms and a cast-iron stove.
 The farmhouse suites have access to a swimming pool, as well as a rejuvenating spa area.

-For families or guests traveling in a small group, Babylonstoren’s historic Cape Dutch home, the six-bedroom Manor House is available on request only on an exclusive use basis.
+For families or guests travelling in a small group, Babylonstoren’s historic Cape Dutch home, the six-bedroom Manor House is available on request only on an exclusive use basis.